PreciousChicken/blog/content/posts/restic-pi-backup-nas.md

 ```

 The first of these lines backsup the chosen directory every hour, the second line prunes the repository so that it doesn't grow to an unmanageable size.

+## Further resources

+-  [How To Use Cron to Automate Tasks on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-ubuntu-1804).
+Excellent tutorial from Digital Ocean (as many of them are).